 By Dan Steinbock In the foreseeable future, the Trump administration will be constrained by the special counsel’s Russia investigation.
 How will it impact the White House’s relations with China?
 It was a strange month.
 First, the Department of Justice (DOJ) dismissed

 By Dan Steinbock Washington is planning to extend sanctions against Russia, once again.
-Meanwhile, the Trump administration is getting ready to cope with a special counsel’s investigation which seems to focus as much on Trump as Russia.
-Last Wednesday, Secretary of State
+Meanwhile, the Trump administration is getting ready to cope with a special counsel’s

 By Walter C. Clemens, Jr. The ever-increasing tension between the United States and North Korea is a concern for the whole world.
 In this article, Walter Clemens elaborates on the past and hopefully future negotiations between the two nuclear-armed states.

 By Sarita D. Jackson Current US protectionist policy proposals respond to the idea that international trade harms the manufacturing sector.
 Such a response ignores the positive role that trade agreements and other special trade programs play in actually

 By Stephen Lendman Puerto Rico faces a long, painful struggle ahead.
 Stephen Lendman elaborates on how it has come to this and what could the future hold for its citizens.
 Colonised and exploited by America since 1898, its people, governor and other